Felt770/IT120P/README.md

 Step 4: Open your Xampp and start the apache and mysql.

+Step 5: click the admin in mysql in xampp which should redirect you to myphpadmin.

+Step 6: create a database name furco after that import the furco.sql in the furco folder.

-Step 5: Go to your browser and type localhost
+Step 7: in your browser search for localhost

-Step 6: Under the localhost you should see the Furco folder click that folder and it will automatically run the application.
+Step 8: Under the localhost you should see the Furco folder click that folder and it will automatically run the application.